Many misleading Medicare myths can impact you, including how much you pay and how you enroll.

 - Long-term care

-Reality: This is false, beginning on January 1, 2021.
+You can, as of January 1, 2021.
 Before then, patients with ESRD couldn’t sign up for Medicare Advantage.
 The change is one of several Medicare changes for 2021, and means that ESRD patients can take advantage of the out-of-pocket maximums that many Medicare Advantage Part C plans offer while still paying the same prices for the critical services they need.

-Reality: Sorry to burst your bubble, but this is false.
+Sorry to burst your bubble, but this is false.
 What Medicare is free?
 Well, there’s a good chance you’ll receive at least a portion of your coverage at no charge; if you worked at least 10 years, you’re probably eligible for no-cost Medicare Part A coverage.

 Part B and Part D both have a monthly premium.
 Most Medicare Advantage plans bundle Part A, Part B, Part D., and provide options that Original Medicare doesn’t.

-Reality: False; Part A and Part B are different policies.
+No; Part A and Part B are different policies.
 Part A covers hospital bills and is usually available at no cost if you worked 10 or more years.
 If you worked less than 10 years, you may have a Part A monthly premium.
 Part B, also known as medical coverage, is income-based and comes with its own monthly payment — no matter how long you worked.

-Reality: This may be true, but mainly if you retire after you’ve turned 65 — the age you become eligible for Medicare.
+This may be true, but mainly if you retire after you’ve turned 65 — the age you become eligible for Medicare.
 And unless you had other creditable coverage until then, delaying your Medicare enrollment can bring some stiff penalties.

-Reality: False.
+False.
 Many Medicare enrollees think a good Medicare Supplement (Medigap) plan will provide the same benefits as Medicare Advantage, but Medicare Supplement plan coverage are designed to work alongside traditional Medicare.
 Medigap plans typically cover costs over and above what Parts A and B cover — they don’t replace them.

 Medicare Advantage, on the other hand, is a popular choice because it often combines your Parts A and B and usually includes a prescription drug plan, while Medigap plans do not.

-Reality: False.
 Medicare and Medicaid are two separate programs.
 Medicare is government-sponsored health insurance that’s available to all Americans aged 65 and older.
 Medicaid is a state and federal program that assists low-income individuals and families.
 The two do work together when a patient has been deemed dual-eligible.